We are not ignorant of his devices. (II Corinthians 2:11)

 As though the actual games themselves were not fantasy enough.

 The warfare with Satan is the real thing.
 It’s not for statues or chips or awards or plaques or honors.
 It’s for eternity.
 The souls of men and women hang in the balance.

 This is for keeps.
 It’s a wise person who knows what is real and what is make-believe and orders his life accordingly.

 3) Inspiring false wonders.
 (II Thessalonians 2:9)

 We recall from the time Moses stood in Pharaoh’s court that the servants of the devil could pull off miracles too.
 (See Exodus 7.)
-So, the presence of a miracle–even an answer to your prayer–does not prove the validity of anything.
+So, the presence of a miracle–even in answer to your prayer–does not guarantee the validity of anything.

 It helps to remember that “miracles do not produce faith.”
-Instead, faith produces miracles.
+The opposite is true: faith produces miracles.

-Over the years, I have run into people who sought to impress other by their spirituality and godliness by telling of miracles they’d received in answer to their prayers.
+I have known people who sought to impress others by their spirituality and godliness by telling of miracles they’d received in answer to their prayers.
 As much as we want to believe that these are evidence that God is with us and for us, they don’t prove a thing.

 Jesus said on the last day, people will stand before Him and say, “But Lord–we preached in your name, we cast out demons in your name, and we worked miracles in your name.”
 He will say to them, “Depart from me, you workers of iniquity and lawlessness.
 I never knew you!”
 (Matthew 7:22-23)